-According to the IFC (2013) study,31 the costs of fulfilling taxation obligations represent a heavier weight for smaller companies, comprising 4.7% of total income for Micro companies, 3.9% for small companies, 1.4% for medium companies, and 0.3% for large companies.
-The World Bank Doing Business 2016 report concludes, "Albania ranks 142nd when it comes to Paying Taxes indicator and a company has to make an average of 34 tax payments annually and spend 357 hours on preparation, filling in, and payments while paying a total of taxes equal to 36.5% of the income".
+According to the IFC (2013) study, the costs of fulfilling taxation obligations represent a heavier weight for smaller companies, comprising 4.7% of total income for Micro companies, 3.9% for small companies, 1.4% for medium companies, and 0.3% for large companies.
+The World Bank Doing Business 2016 report concludes, "Albania ranks 142nd when it comes to Paying Taxes indicator, and a company has to make an average of 34 tax payments annually and spend 357 hours on preparation, filling in, and payments while paying a total of taxes equal to 36.5% of the income".

-As mentioned above, informality is of a complex nature and materialisation and addressing it requires a multi-layered perspective that is in essence related also to the business climate.
-This Document has identified only some of the mainly mentioned causes during interviews, discussions with interested parties, and in the answers of the Survey as well as some encountered in international practices.
+As mentioned above, informality is complex, and materialisation and addressing it requires a multi-layered perspective that is in essence related also to the business climate.
+This document has identified only some of the mainly mentioned causes during interviews, discussions with interested parties, and in the answers of the survey and some encountered in international practices.